csinva/csinva.github.io/_research_ovws/ovw_complexity.md

   - soln
     - incorporate context - what descriptions are the same?
     - $C(x) = \lim _{\ell \to \infty} \log_2 N - \log_2 \omega (\ell, x)$
-      - where C(x) is the complexity (measured in bits), ℓ(x) the length of the description, N the size of the alphabet used to encode the description and ω(ℓ,x) the size of the class of all descriptions of length less than ℓ equivalent to x.
+      - where C(x) is the complexity (measured in bits), $\ell(x)$ the length of the description, N the size of the alphabet used to encode the description and ω(ℓ,x) the size of the class of all descriptions of length less than ℓ equivalent to x.
   - emergence - ex. game of life
 - [What is complexity 2](https://link.springer.com/chapter/10.1007/978-3-642-50007-7_2) (Gell-Mann 02)
   - AIC - algorithmic information content - contains 2 terms